pcsmomo/rust-stephen/README.md

 10. References to a value can't outlive the value they refer to

+#### So

 11. These rules will dramatically change how you write code (compared to other languages)

 12. When in doubt, remember that Rust wants to minimize unexpected updates to data

+### 23. The Goal of Ownership and Borrowing

+- Lesson 1. make the engine read-only
+- Lesson 2. each objects has their own properties

 </details>